-Other memorable sights along our drive through Spain were the expansive sun-flower fields, the Mosque of Córdoba, La Sagrada Familia, The Caves of Nerja, and Plaza Mayor.
+Along our drive through Spain, other memorable sights were the expansive sunflower fields, the Mosque of Córdoba, La Sagrada Familia, The Caves of Nerja, and Plaza Mayor.

 The journey back

 The journey back to Kuwait was anticlimactic and passed in a blur.
 I can't recall half of the places we camped at.
-I think my dad was in a hurry to return and drove a lot.
+I think my dad was rushing to return and drove a lot.

 Our supply of traveler's checks was running low.
 We didn't have ATMs or Credit Cards to replenish our cash.

-But by the time we made it back home, I had accumulated a lifetime's worth of memories and adventures.
+But by the time we returned home, I had accumulated a lifetime's worth of memories and adventures.

 I didn't know it back then, but that epic journey was the seed for my love of adventure and travel.